 The voter record is now sent electronically to the Secretary of State's office.
-The Secretary of State's office updates its database with the new information.
-Additionally, the voter record is sent through the CalValidator process, which verifies or inserts a driver's license.
-If the voter does not have a driver's license or identification number, an identifier is assigned to the voter.
-These steps help to track the voter on a statewide level.
+The Secretary of State's office updates their database with the new information.
+Additionally, the voter record is sent through the CalValidator process, which verifies or inserts a driver's license or an identification number if the voter does not have a driver's license.
+These steps do not affect the eligibility of the voter, but simply help to track the voter on a statewide level.